usecanvas/canvas-native-3/README.md

 ${typeKey}|${metadata}|${content}
 ```

-In a line, the `typeKey` seen above is a typically single-character identifier
+In a line, the `typeKey` seen above is a typically two-character identifier for
-for a specific line type.
+a specific line type.
 The `metadata` property is a JSON string containing
 information about the line.
 ### Blockquote Line